ucfopen/Materia/README.md

 Use `docker compose up` to run your local instance.
 The compose process must persist to keep the application alive.
 Materia is configured to run at `https://localhost` by default.

-In a separate terminal window, run `yarn dev` to enable the webpack dev server and live reloading while making changes to JS and CSS assets.
-This requires node and yarn to be installed on the host machine.

 Note that Materia uses a self-signed certificate to facilitate https traffic locally.
 Your browser may require security exceptions for your application on ports `443` and `8008` (if setup for local development).

+> [!NOTE]
+> If local development of static assets (JS and CSS) is desired, run `yarn dev` in a separate terminal window to enable the webpack dev server and live reloading.
+This requires node and yarn to be installed on the host machine.

 ## Transitioning to Production